OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

 What if you needed a function that could request the price of a stock from an API and display the result in the cell of a worksheet?
 Custom functions are designed so that you can easily request data from the web asynchronously.

-Complete the following steps to create a custom function named `stockPrice` that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
+Complete the following steps to create a custom function named `stockPrice` that accepts a stock ticker symbol (e.g., **MSFT**) and returns the price of that stock.
 This custom function uses the IEX Trading API, which is free and does not require authentication.

 1. In the **stock-ticker** project that the Yo Office generator created, find the file **src/functions/functions.js** and open it in your code editor.

-2. In **customfunctions.js**, locate the `increment` function and add the following code immediately after that function.
+2. In **functions.js**, locate the `increment` function and add the following code immediately after that function.

     ```js
     function stockPrice(ticker) {